NexusResearchGroup/Nexus-Transit-Travel-Time-Calculator/README.md

 License and Copyright
 ---------------------
 The NEXUS Transit Travel Time Calculator is released under the GNU General Public License version 3.0.
-See the LICENSE and http://www.gnu.org/licenses/gpl.html for more information.
+See the LICENSE file and http://www.gnu.org/licenses/gpl.html for more information.

 Copyright 2011, 2012 University of Minnesota